-- Blower motor replacement costs $300 to $900 on average.
+Blower motor replacement costs $300 to $900.
 The blower motor pushes conditioned air from the air handler through the ductwork.

-- AC coil replacement costs $650 to $2,400 on average.
-The air handler evaporator coil extracts heat from the indoor air.
+AC coil replacement costs $650 to $2,400.
+The air handler's evaporator coil extracts heat from the indoor air.

-- Air handler coil cleaning costs $100 to $400 on average.
+Air handler coil cleaning costs $100 to $400.
 AC coils should be cleaned at least once per year.
-Coil cleaning improves air quality, increases the AC unit's lifespan, and reduces energy costs.
+Coil cleaning improves air quality, reduces energy costs, and increases the AC unit's lifespan.

 Air handler installation cost factors

-Labor for air handler installation costs $800 to $1,800 and makes up approximately 50% of the total price.
-Installing an air handler may require new ductwork and is the best time to add an HVAC zoning system or whole-house air purifier.
+Installing an air handler may require new ductwork.
+The best time to add an HVAC zoning system or whole-house air purifier is during the installation.